ntk148v/awesome-stars/README.md

 - [PyHive](https://github.com/dropbox/PyHive) - Python interface to Hive and Presto. 🐝
 - [securitybot](https://github.com/dropbox/securitybot) - Distributed alerting for the masses!
 - [pywit](https://github.com/wit-ai/pywit) - Python library for Wit.ai
 - [futurist](https://github.com/openstack/futurist) - A collection of async functionality and additions from the future.
+Mirror of code maintained at opendev.org.
-- [taskflow](https://github.com/openstack/taskflow) - A library to complete workflows/tasks in HA manner
+- [taskflow](https://github.com/openstack/taskflow) - A library to complete workflows/tasks in HA manner.
+Mirror of code maintained at opendev.org.
 - [ai-chatbot-framework](https://github.com/alfredfrancis/ai-chatbot-framework) - A python chatbot framework with Natural Language Understanding and Artificial Intelligence.
 - [pygerrit2](https://github.com/dpursehouse/pygerrit2) - Python library to interface with Gerrit's REST API
 - [potion](https://github.com/biosustain/potion) - Flask-Potion is a RESTful API framework for Flask and SQLAlchemy, Peewee or MongoEngine